carolcortez1/carolcortez1/README.md

 ### About Me
 Hello!
-I'm an AI enthusiast and passionate Senior Data Analyst dedicated to innovation and excellence in data-driven decision-making.
+I'm an AI enthusiast and passionate Senior Data & Engineer Analytics dedicated to innovation and excellence in data-driven decision-making.
 While many of my projects are confidential, I'm always open to discussing my methodologies and the impactful outcomes they achieve.

 ---

 ### Professional Summary
-I am a dynamic Senior Data Analyst with fourteen years of international experience across Brazil, the USA, UK, and Cyprus.
-Specializing in data analytics, optimization algorithms, and AI, I excel in harnessing the power of data to drive business insights and decisions.
+I am a dynamic Senior Data & Engineer Analytics with fourteen years of international experience across Brazil, the USA, UK, and Cyprus.
+Specializing in data and engineer analytics, optimization algorithms, and AI, I excel in harnessing the power of data to drive business insights and decisions.
 I am proficient in creating visually impactful reports using modern data visualization techniques, ensuring that complex data is accessible and actionable.
 With a robust foundation in Electrical Engineering, I bring a unique perspective to data analysis, combining technical acumen with creative problem-solving.

 ---

 ### Key Achievements
+- **Data democratization projects on Data Mesh for Itau Bank** using the Big Data AWS platform (Quicksight, Glue PySpak, S3, Athena, Step Functions), Python, Terraform, Github.
+- **Development of analytical reports for Itau Bank** to identify opportunities and provide insights for the guarantee community.
+- **Proposed and implemented a solution for data flow scalability at Itaú Bank**, improving data processing efficiency by establishing a single source of truth.
-- **Revamped company dashboards** to establish a cohesive visual identity with a consistent imaging pattern and clear visuals, significantly enhancing data presentation and accessibility.
+- **Revamped company dashboards** to establish a cohesive visual identity, significantly enhancing data presentation and accessibility.
-- **Enhanced data quality** by meticulously restructuring all tables to align with precise business rules, resulting in more accurate and reliable datasets.
+- **Enhanced data quality** by restructuring tables to align with business rules, resulting in more accurate datasets.
-- **Conducted sentiment analysis** on employee eNPS comments, yielding profound insights into employee satisfaction and identifying key areas for improvement.
+- **Conducted sentiment analysis** on employee eNPS comments, yielding insights into employee satisfaction and areas for improvement.
-- **Engineered a simulator** that generates data-driven recommendations for promotions and pay raises based on comprehensive analysis of employees' historical data and performance metrics, thereby supporting strategic HR decision-making.
+- **Engineered a simulator** for data-driven recommendations on promotions and pay raises, supporting strategic HR decision-making.
+- **Created a corporate goals analysis dashboard** used company-wide, enhancing transparency in tracking PLR metrics.
+- **Developed a critical analysis of user behavior in AI code buddy software**, resulting in a usage tracking dashboard that increased adoption.
+- **Implemented a data architecture solution to address data flow fragility**, improving dashboard reliability with reduced update failures.
+- **Created comprehensive area documentation** to facilitate process understanding, reducing onboarding time for new team members.
+- **Developed a knowledge source for AI** with analytical tables to ease the learning curve for new members.
+- **Created a diversity indicators dashboard** to support cultural pillars and diversity initiatives.
+- **Developed an employee career overview dashboard** to consolidate career information, supporting HR decision-making.
+- **Conducted statistical time series analysis** on attrition data, providing insights for strategic decisions.
+- **Analyzed statistical results of leadership surveys**, generating insights on leader evaluations and development program effectiveness.
 ---

 ### New Challenges